 The COPS Office will review your request and the supporting information that you provide and will make a determination as to whether or not an exception can be made to the general rule regarding competition.
-If submitting a sole source justification request to the COPS Office, please use the format described in the Sole Source Justification fact sheet in the appendices of this manual.
+If submitting a sole source justification request to the COPS Office, please use the format described in the "Sole Source Justification fact sheet" in appendix F beginning on page 106 of this manual.